Skip to main content

 Data Loss

-The following mkfs.ext4 command will erase all data on the specified device (/dev/sdb in this example).
-Double-check the selected device and that it does not contain any important data before proceeding.
+The mkfs.ext4 command will erase all data on the specified device ($DISK_DEVICE).
+Double-check that you've selected the correct disk and backed up any important data.

 lsblk